-With CD Baby Pro, royalty collection is bundled with digitial distribution.
-You pay $5 more per single and $40 more per album.
+With CD Baby Pro, royalty collection is bundled with digital distribution.
+You pay $20 more per single and $40 more per album.
 They take the same 15% commission.

-If you only have a release or two, or really like having everything in one dashboard, CD Baby Pro might be a better option for you.
+If you only have a release or two, and have no plans to ever switch distributors, CD Baby Pro might be a better option for you.
 Personally, I’d rather pay once and be done with it.

-TuneCore charges a one-time $75 fee and 10% commission for publishing administration.
-They’ll even pitch your songs for film, television, and video game opportunities!
+TuneCore charges a one-time $75 fee and 15% commission for publishing administration.
+They’ll even pitch your songs for film, television, and video game opportunities (minus 20% commission).

-On the surface, that sounds like a better deal, but there’s a catch.
-TuneCore requires that you work with them exclusively for licensing.
+There’s a catch though: TuneCore requires that you work with them exclusively for licensing.